Read further: Where Did the Term ‘User Experience’ Come From

-I have often been asked this question with only many answers.
-So here is a short story to start explaining what is User Experience Design.
-Many true masters inventors and innovators, to list only a few Don Norman and Jakob Nielsen, (read here), Alan Cooper and Steve Krug.
-I will not list here the many great thinkers and creative designers who influenced and sustain the permanent emergence of the UX design practices.
+I have been asked this question more times than I could answer.
+So here is a short story to explain what is User Experience Design.
+Many have done this as true masters inventors, for example Don Norman and Jakob Nielsen, (read here) and masters innovators such as Alan Cooper and Steve Krug.
+So many other people I am embarrassed not to list here – and many more to come!

 How old is UX?

 I think to design is to learn to make things work vs. being busy and important.
 A good example for this ‘organic/ ecological’ approach to design thinking is RSI’s Slow Prototyping project.
 And it makes me happy and smile.

 “Most people make the mistake of thinking design is what it looks like.
 People think it’s this veneer — that the designers are handed this box and told, ‘Make it look good!’
 That’s not what we think design is.
 It’s not just what it looks like and feels like.
 Design is how it works.” — Steve Jobs

 Below are some examples of the emerging Design Thinking models and discussions.

 An example how I approached the idea of ‘user engagement’ for an online Insurer client.
 In this diagram I have emphasised the possible ‘Delightful moments’ (in green, red, blue) in the experience of the user.
 The simple design rationale approach behind this stems from understanding some particular ‘Pain points’ a user may feel before, during and/or after making a decision.
 Upon careful analysis (or best assumption) and consideration of the user goals at this and at another ‘Touch point’ along her User Journey, these ‘moments of Delightful Experience‘ might feel like this (in green, red, blue circles) .